 You can have it all at The Old Clare Hotel

 At the Old Clare Hotel, you can have it all – luxurious boutique accommodation, a bohemian-inspired bar and excellent service.
 Located in artsy Chippendale, this hotel has always been a popular choice for artsy souls, indie rock lovers, bohemian intellectuals and others.
 While the Clare bar will satisfy your cravings for delicious food and craft beer, the Rooftop Pool, one of the most stunning rooftop bars in Chippendale, will enable you to soak in the sun, enjoy the view and savour a refreshing drink.
 And since the Rooftop Pool is open only to hotel guests, you’ll be able to relax in the atmosphere of privacy.

-As a foodie’s haven, Sydney has much to offer to any visitor with a craving.
+As a foodie’s heaven, Sydney has much to offer to any visitor with a craving.
 Whether you want to relax over a drink, have a taste of Aussie cuisine or discover new gastronomic delights, you can find it all in this forever-popular metropolis.

 About the author